-Note: Kent Jones, State Engineer, announced his retirement within a week of telling Iron County residents about the mandatory water reallocation plan.
+Notes: 1.
+Kent Jones, State Engineer, announced his retirement the week he told Iron County residents about the mandatory water reallocation plan.
+2. I have a meeting with the acting State Engineer, James Greer, to discuss the comments I provided to their office.